mtrevisan/Boxon/README.md

 <a name="changelog-3.1.3"></a>
 ### version 3.1.3 - 202403??
 - fixed duplicated descriptions.
+- fixed validation on max value while composing a message.
+- fixed number not written with the correct radix.
+- made `shortDescription` mandatory in the annotation, as it should have been.
 - added method to map a POJO into a `Map<String, Object>` into `ReflectionHelper`.
+- added method `Configurator.composeConfiguration` accepting a POJO.
+- corrected errors in the documentation.

 <a name="changelog-3.1.2"></a>
 ### version 3.1.2 - 20240302